raykudo/indiemaker/README.md

 --------------------------
 # Thoughts
 --------------------------
-- [ ] What's the problem your product solves?
+- [ ] What's the problem your app solves?
 - [ ] What's the solution towards the problem you mentioned?
 - [ ] How this product changes the prople, community, or the world?
 - [ ] What do you want to be remembered for through this product?